kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Send Progress Reports

-_Blockchain Commons_ agrees to send _Company_'s _Primary Contact_ reports of work done on any outstanding _Statement of Work_ on request.
+_Blockchain Commons_ agrees to send _Patron_'s _Primary Contact_ reports of work done on any outstanding _Statement of Work_ on request.
 The _Primary Contact_ may request a report as frequently as every two weeks.

 ## Maintain Consulting Confidentiality